Kathleen Sebelius: Morning-after pill

 Despite her pro-choice view, in December 2011, Sebelius overruled the FDA's recommendation on making the "morning-after pill" (Plan B One-Step) available over the counter for females under the age of 17.
 President Obama said that the decision was Sebelius's, not his.

 Judge Edward R. Korman of the United States District Court for the Eastern District of New York struck down this restriction, calling it "frivolous" and "silly", and alleging that pure politics — not scientific evidence — was behind efforts by Sebelius to block easier distribution to young girls.
 The Obama administration, in response, lowered the age limit from 17 to 15 but decided to appeal this ruling to maintain the loosened restrictions, in a move that was widely criticized by advocates of reproductive rights.

 Capital punishment

-Sebelius is an opponent of capital punishment.
+Sebelius opposes the death penalty.
 During her first term, the Kansas capital punishment laws were declared unconstitutional by the Kansas Supreme Court.
 However, on appeal by Kansas Attorney General Phill Kline, the ruling was again overturned and the current law reinstated by the United States Supreme Court.

 Drug importation

-As governor of Kansas, Sebelius adopted a state drug importation program in 2004 to help her constituents afford prescription medication.
+As Governor of Kansas, Sebelius adopted a state drug importation program in 2004 to help her constituents afford prescription medication.
 The program, called I-saveRx, connected individuals with and helped them buy medication from licensed pharmacies in Canada, Ireland and the United Kingdom.
 The program later went on to include Australia and New Zealand.
 Due to federal laws prohibiting personal drug importation under most circumstances, the FDA intercepted some prescription orders en route to Americans who participated in I-SaveRx; while in most cases prescription imports for personal use are not seized.